Whimsy Stick

 Leaving the pole in plain sight

 The flirt pole lives in the toy bin or propped in the corner where the dog can see it constantly.
-Over time the dog habituates to its presence, and the excitement response when it comes out drops.
-You’ve turned a high-value tool into furniture.
+Over time the dog habituates to its presence, and the excitement response drops.
+You’ve turned a high-value training tool into furniture.

 Fix →